30 September 2025

-International Applicants: Deadline - 30 September 2020 (Application fee - please consult International Office)
+International Applicants: Deadline - 30 September 2025 (Application fee - please consult International Office

-If the programme is not full then another round is conducted in January.
+If the programme is not full, another selection round may be held in January of the intake year

-• You are expected to attend a one day session that we call Selections Day.
-This entails an information session, followed by a fitness, strength, swimming and phobia test;
+Applicants referred to the department are expected to attend a one-day session that we call Selections.
+Selections consists of an information session, followed by a fitness, strength, swimming and phobia test.

 It is recommended that you do not apply for the B(EMC) programme unless you can find a way to overcome your phobias.